krigla3/Wipeout-surf-camp/README.md

 * [FlexBox](https://www.w3schools.com/css/css3_flexbox.asp) tutorial has been used to address the site responsiveness on smaller devices.
 * [Footer-responsivenes](https://codepen.io/Nazarja/pen/bGwvWNz) tutorial was used to implement the footer structure.
+* Structure of readme file is inspired by the [Sussex Walks](https://github.com/OlgaJ1989/sussex-walks) repository and the Love Running Code Institute readme.

 ## Acknowledgements
 * Special thanks to my mentor Daisy McG for her guidance and support throughout the project.
 * A big thank you for providing moral support through the project to my girfriend Roberta Carroll and my cousin Daniel Matasic.

 ## Contact
-* For any queries on the creation of this project, please contact David Maric…
+* For any queries on the creation of this project, please contact David Maric. email: david.maric4@gmail.com